Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device/Device.md

 }
 ```
 Just UEFIReader dosen't format the Lines correct, You need to Correct that. <br />
-Also Remove any RAW Section that has an Picture.
+Also Remove any RAW Section that has an Picture. ( Usually it has .bmp as file extension )

 ## Creating DeviceConfigurationMap Library (Step 3.3)